The Golden Circle is the most popular sightseeing route in Iceland. The tour is usually done as a day trip from Reykjavik.

 If you are driving from the west, the best place to leave the car is in the parking lot P1 in the picture, located next to the Hakið Visitor Center.

 If you are driving from the east and coming back the same way, it's not necessary to drive the road 36 all the way to the other side; instead, you can take the road 361 and drive straight to P2 or other smaller parking lots in the area.
-They can be found by zooming in to the pictures 1-4 on the real map at the bottom of this page.

 It's not possible to drive between the two biggest parking lots because of the Almannagjá gorge, so if you are coming from the east and driving the road 361, the only way to get to the road 36 is to drive northwards (361) or back east (361).
 The eastern part of 361 is pretty narrow, so watch out for cars coming from the opposite direction.